-8 Handing In and Interactive Grading
+9 Handing In and Interactive Grading

 Once you have completed the project you should run the electronic handin script /course/cs168/bin/cs168_handin ip to deliver us a copy of your code.
-One of the TAs will arrange to meet with you for your interactive grading session to demonstrate the functionality of your program and grade the majority of it.
+Your mentor TA will arrange to meet with you for your interactive grading session to demonstrate the functionality of your program and grade the majority of it.
 This meeting will take place at some point shortly after the project deadline.
-Between the time you've handed in and the demo meeting, you can continue to make minor tweaks and bug fixes (and you should, since it will be the code base for your next project).
-However, the version you've handed in should be nearly complete since it could be referenced for portions of the grading.

-9 A Warning
+10 A Warning

 You should start on this project now.
 We expect all of the projects in CS168 to take the full amount of time we give you.
 It can be tricky so we want to make sure that you stay on top of it.
-You have to have your first design meeting with a course TA by Feb 24th.
-For this meeting you should have a clear sense of what your program is going to look like and a complete list of what you don't understand.
 Start talking with your partner right away, and get ready to get connected!